‘It’s been a rough year’: An anxious Seattle agonizes over presidential election results

 Linda Chum, 36, a Snohomish County resident, was voting with her parents at the Snohomish County Superior Courthouse in Everett at around 6:30 p.m.

-The Army veteran says that although she voted for Obama in 2008, she leans Republican and has now voted for Trump twice.
+The Army veteran says that she voted for Obama in 2008, but has now voted for Trump twice.

 “It’s kind of hard to be a Republican in Washington,” says Chum.
 “I don’t even tell my co-workers, you know, what side I’m on.”